lswifty2017/beach-ballerinas/content/classes/barre.md

 ---
-title: Barre
+title: Adult Barre
-subtitle: Adult Classes
+subtitle: Bondi Beach
 description: >-
   For the second scenario, you want to create multiple sizes of thumbnails for devices with widths stretching from smartphone to wide desktop monitors.